zaynadev/rareskills-advanced-solidity-bootcamp/week1/question1.md

 ERC1363 was introduced to extend the functionality of ERC20 tokens by simplifying interactions and enabling new use cases.
 Here are the main reasons for its introduction:

-- ERC20 tokens require multiple transactions to authorize and transfer tokens for payments (approve and transferFrom), which can be cumbersome and expensive in terms of gas costs.
+- ERC20 tokens require multiple transactions to authorize and transfer tokens for payments (approve and transferFrom), which can be expensive in terms of gas costs.

 - ERC1363 introduces transferAndCall and approveAndCall functions, allowing tokens to be transferred and a contract to be notified in a single transaction.